What SEOs Need to Know About Core Web Vitals & Performance Testing}

 Lab data

-Core Web Vitals reflect user-centric outcomes, and are measurable in the field, which is why Google are able and willing to factor them in to their page experience signal.
+Core Web Vitals reflect user-centric outcomes, and are measurable in the field, which is why Google are able and willing to factor them into their page experience signal.
 However, there are a number of other Web Vitals metrics which you can also use to understand and benchmark website performance.

 Whilst all of these metrics cannot be measured in the field, they can be measured in the 'lab', which is just a pretentious word to mean they were calculated by a computer.
-The important thing to recognise is the difference between 'lab data' (calculated by a computer) and 'field data' (collected from real website users).
+The important thing to recognize is the difference between 'lab data' (calculated by a computer) and 'field data' (collected from real website users).

 As with the Core Web Vitals, each of these is a measurement that translates to one of three bands: